 The power of the Christian life is in allowing Jesus to live out His life through us, His disciples.

 He does this by the power of the Holy Spirit.
-Just as Jesus lived in dependency upon the Father, so we live in dependency upon Him.
+Just as Jesus lived in dependence upon the Father, so we live in dependence upon Him.

 According to Romans 6:4-11, you were crucified with Jesus and you were buried with Him.
 Because of this, you are no longer a slave to sin.